Dungeons the Dragoning: Echoes of Discord!™

 Summer is the most active time in Barovia, starting as the roads dry up and harden, and ending by the start of September.
 Trade and travel is common in this season, as well as any news or proclamations from Barons or the Count.
 The Vistani and other traveling groups also take advantage of this season to pack up and move on, settling in new communities before winter closes the country down.

 Fall is marked by various flocks flying northward, disappearing into the mists and ends on first snow by mid-October.
 This short season is also the harvesting season as well as for storing goods to be consumed come winter or for refinement in the spring.
 Trade is still present in this season, but is mostly for food, oil and clothing for the coming winter.
-Hunting season for most game starts and ends in this season, a combination of most animals having stored fat and their value increasing with winter on the horizon.
+Hunting season for most game starts and ends in this season, as animals fatten for the coming winter on the horizon.

 Despite the appearance of a land barely touched by man, Barovia hides a fairly dense rural population concentrated in numerous remote villages, occupied by a population ranging from hundreds and the occasional thousands.
 Most of these are agricultural in nature, although most have a number of craftsmen to make tools or merchants to send their goods to distant villages.
 Depending on their location, they may also be associated with fishing, mining or granaries for the alcohol that is ubiquitous with Barovian life.